-The reference benchmark was used to measure the sub-fund's carbon intensity, but had not been designated for the purpose of attaining the environmental or social characteristics of the sub-fund.
+The Reference Benchmark was used to measure the sub-fund's carbon intensity and ESG scores, but had not been designated for the purpose of attaining the environmental or social characteristics of the sub-fund.

 The performance of the sustainability indicators the sub-fund used to measure the attainment of the environmental or social characteristics that it promoted can be seen in the table below.